 Another cute basket style that I found at our church thrift store.

-I found these chalkboard tags at Dollar Tree and signed them with a silver sharpie.
+I found these chalkboard tags (affiliate link) at Dollar Tree and signed them with a silver sharpie.
 They add the perfect touch.

 Are you gifting any homemade gifts?
 I would love to hear what you are making.